School / Prep

 Coef.
 8Practical work on carbohydrate biochemistry

 Coef.
-14.3Practical work on protein biochemistry
+14,3Practical work on protein biochemistry

 Coef.
 11